 Note that there is no overall limit on message length.
 Every specific protocol's specific message has its maximum length defined, thus a node manufacturer can determine what is the maximum length of messages that the node has to be able to process.
-Nodes may reject or clip messages that are longer than allowed by the specs they were built for.
+Nodes may reject or clip messages that are longer than allowed by the message the maximum built for Category and the forgenerate for the individual.

+130 allowed by the specs they were built for.
 Gateways can use the fragmentation feature of the individual transport layers to keep their buffer sizes limited when needed.

-The "simple node protocol" is an exception to this, which needs to be worked into this Standard.
+^{5 &}lt;sup>1The "simple node protocol" is an exception to this, which needs to be worked into this Standard.